core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the client also verifies the countersignature by using the public key from the server's authentication credential stored in the associated Recipient Context.
 In particular:

-   - The client MUST perform signature verification as defined below before decrypting the COSE object.
-Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.
+   - The signature verification as defined below SHOULD be performed before decrypting the COSE object.
+An exception applies to implementations that cannot perform the two steps in this order.
+Those implementations MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

    - The client retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as